IBM-Bluemix-Docs/mass-data-migration/regions.md

 With {{site.data.keyword.mdms_full}} and {{site.data.keyword.cos_full_notm}}, you can choose from different storage options to meet your availability and resiliency needs.
 {: shortdesc}

+{{site.data.keyword.mdms_short}} allows data transfers only within a single country.
+This means that your data source must be in the same country as the data center where the {{site.data.keyword.mdms_short}} device is staged.
+{: important}

 ## Supported regions
 {: #available-regions}